For a printer-friendly version, click here to download a PDF.

 To thaw in the refrigerator: keep the turkey wrapped and place it in a pan.
 Let it stand in the refrigerator 24 hours for every 5 pounds of turkey.
 The giblets and the neck may be removed from the bird near the end of the thawing period.
 If interested in using the giblets and neck for gravy, refrigerate until you are ready to use.

-Molly has tested every single roasting method out there, from roasting at very high heat to flipping the bird to distribute its juices; none of them surpasses this one, which requires placing the turkey in a very hot oven, then roasting it at a moderate temperature the whole way through.
+Molly has tested every single roasting method out there, from roasting at very high heat to flipping the turkey to distribute its juices; and she stands by this reliable method, which requires placing the turkey in a very hot oven, then roasting it at a moderate temperature the whole way through.

-- Remove the turkey from the refrigerator about two hours before roasting to take the chill off; this also helps it cook more evenly.
+- Remove the turkey from the refrigerator two hours before roasting to take the chill off and help it cook more evenly.

 - Heat the oven to 450°F.

-- Pour 1½ cups of turkey broth (Molly suggests homemade) into the pan, and slide the turkey into the oven.
+- Pour 1½ cups of turkey or chicken broth into the pan, and slide the turkey into the oven.

 - Immediately lower the heat to 325°F.

-- Then let it do its thing, rotating the pan after about one and a quarter hours, for two and a half to three hours total.
+- Then let it do its thing, rotating the pan after about one and a quarter hours, for 2 1/2 to 3 hours total.
 Turkey should be cooked to an internal temperature of 165°F, according to the United States Department of Agriculture.
 To check the temperature, insert a food thermometer in the innermost part of the thigh and wing and the thickest part of the breast.

 Turkey Roasting Timetable